Why Geography at Lancaster?

 First year modules equip you with a well-rounded introduction to some of the key themes of human geography, as well as helping you to develop skills used by geographers to analyse problems within the discipline.
 In addition to the Geography modules, you will be given the opportunity to take two other subjects alongside your first year studies.
 You may use this opportunity to explore some of the many subjects offered within the LEC, or study further social sciences such as Sociology or Politics, or gain transferable skills in Economics or Marketing.

 In the second year, you will undertake a series of core modules that focus on human geography skills, concepts and research techniques.
-Optional choices include a field trip to Paris and modules that address individual topics in culture and politics, as well as our Communicating Geography module in which you can help teach the subject in a local school, gaining valuable classroom experience.
+Optional choices include our Communicating Geography module in which you can help teach the subject in a local school, gaining valuable classroom experience.

 To prepare you for your work placement year, our Careers and Placements Team will provide advice and guidance on: the skills required to create effective CVs, cover letters and applications; tips and techniques on how to make an impact at interviews and assessment centres; how to create a relevant digital profile; and how to research employers and career sectors of interest.
 In addition, there is great emphasis placed upon developing self-awareness and on how to present yourself in a professional manner to employers.
 This optional provision will be delivered via a blend of traditional and digital methods including face-to-face workshops, online webinars, e-courses and 1:1 appointments.

 You will spend your third year on an industrial placement, before returning to Lancaster for your fourth year where you will continue in your chosen specialties.
 The placement offers you the opportunity to work as a full-time employee of the organisation whilst still receiving both academic and pastoral support.